 Disagreements at and out of workplaces are some of the other symptom of conflicts in organisations.
 Parties who are in conflict usually disagree on subjects which have absolutely nothing to do with the original cause of the disagreements.
 People who are in conflict usually have disagreements on work and non-work-related matters, which in way disrupt peace and tranquillity at the workplace.
 Studies (Nyanga & Sibanda 2019, Nyanga et al 2012) observed that arguments and disagreements on petty issues which are or are not related to work are some of the symptoms of antagonism, hatred between and among workers.
-Parties label each other as bad, wrong or evil without regarding the advantages of their arguments or actions.
+Parties label each other asbad,wrong or evil without regarding the advantages of their arguments or actions.
 Unnecessary and counterproductive arguments lead to wrong decision making on issues that affect the organisation.
 For instance, an argument that ensured between two workers about who is a better soccer player between Peter Ndlovu and Moses Chunga, degenerated into a physical fight.
 The same workers also had a heated argument, which almost degenerated into a fight when they could not agree on the method and procedure for the distribution of Covid-19 protective clothing at their work station.

 5).
 Increasing lack of respect & courtesy